SHIMAD4/spider-frontend/README.md

 # Spider
-Spider - is a web application for managing a to-do tasks, to-do list and habits.
+Spider - is a web application for managing a to-do tasks, lists, boards and habits.

 ## Stack
 1. HTML + CSS (SCSS)